 - Selecting the approach for fertilization.

-- Determining the appropriate quantity of nitrogen fertilizer to apply in each field section.
+- Determining the appropriate quantity of nitrogen fertilizer for plants to apply in each field section.

-How to calculate nitrogen in a fertilizer bag?
+How to calculate nitrogen for plants in a fertilizer bag?

 Do not let yourself be misled by the colossal nitrogen figure shown on the fertilizer bag; this is the number that comes first in the N-P-K analysis.
 The total nitrogen calculation in a pack of fertilizer may be carried out by estimating the pounds of nitrogen per thousand square feet.